If you’re anything like me when I first started learning about online marketing, you’re probably thinking “what the bloody hell are landing pages?”

 Here’s also an additional resource from Leadpages themselves on how to use their drag and drop builder.

 If you run an eCommerce business, Leadpages can integrate with your Shopify store and allows your customers to purchase your items directly on your landing pages.
-With all of the recent Facebook changes that have been happening, Leadpages can also help to finetune your Facebook ads as well.

 Also, if you’re ever stuck for inspiration on how to customise these templates to make them your own, Leadpages has great articles like this one where they showcase examples of other business’ landing pages that they loved.